aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-page-manipulation/working-with-page-revisions/_index.md

 title: Working with Page Revisions in OneNote - Aspose.Note
 linktitle: Working with Page Revisions in OneNote - Aspose.Note
 second_title: Aspose.Note Java API
 description: Learn how to manage page revisions in OneNote documents using Aspose.Note for Java.
-This tutorial provides a step-by-step guide for effective revision tracking and collaboration.
+Provides step-by-step guide for effective revision tracking and collaboration.
 type: docs
 weight: 21
 url: /java/onenote-page-manipulation/working-with-page-revisions/